eddmann/santa-lang-rs/docs/builtins.md

 find_map(mapper, collection)
 ```

-Apply a pure `mapper` function over a given collection and find the first mapped element where the value returned is _truthy_.
+Apply a pure `mapper` function over a given collection and find the first mapped element where the value returned is [truthy](language.md#truthy-semantics).
 This is a convenience function (inspired by [Rust](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.filter_map)) for the common place `map(..) |> find(..)` pattern.

 === "List"